Emerging Practices with Promise

 - Consortia Involved:

 As an emerging program, the evidence of performance is limited.
-However, the available data suggests that participation in the program can successfully prepare adults with serious or ongoing mental disabilities for employment and educational attainment.
+However, the available data suggest that participation in the program can successfully prepare adults with serious or ongoing mental disabilities for employment and educational attainment.
 Gains may be expected to be incremental.
 Realistic and measurable program evaluation metrics will include basic skills progression, persistence in the program, attainment of skills, achievement of core competencies and employment.

 2 people found this practice story helpful.